 Abarim Publications' online Biblical Greek Dictionary

-The adverb and preposition αμα (hama) means together, together with, and mostly expresses simultaneity: at the same time.
+The adverb and preposition αμα (hama) means together, together with, and mostly expresses simultaneity: at the same time, concomitant with.
 It often parallels one event with another (they went as he did; it happened at dawn).

 Our word is part of an extensive list of compound words, but it also comes with a few direct derivations: